MSTCVS Quality Collaborative Publications

 Organizational Contributors to the Variation in Red Blood Cell Transfusion Practices in Cardiac Surgery: Survey Results From the State of Michigan

-For a copy of this article, please go to Anesthesia & Analgesia
+For a more on this article, please go to Anesthesia & Analgesia

 Prediction of Transfusions After Isolated Coronary Artery Bypass Grafting Surgical Procedures